efraimrodrigues/WhaPy/docs/api.rst

 .. function:: on_ready()

-    Called after scanning QR Code and Whatsapp page is ready.
+    Called after scanning QR Code and whatsapp page is ready.
 Chats and messages are filled up.

 .. function:: on_message(chat, messages)